Obituary: Deanna Lynn Sams, 77, Buffalo - Nelson County Gazette

 Deanna Lynn Sams, 77, of Buffalo, died Tuesday, Oct.
 29, 2024, at her home in Buffalo.

-She was born in Elizabethtown July 7, 1947, to the late Thomas and Margie Saddler Evans.

-She was a loving mother, grandmother, and sister.
-She was a Christian by faith.
-She was a homemaker.
+She was born July 7, 1947, in Elizabethtown to the late Thomas and Margie Saddler Evans.
+Deanna was a loving mother, grandmother, and sister.
+She was a Christian by faith and was a homemaker.

 She is survived by one daughter Margie (Rick) Gilbert of Buffalo; one sister, Judy Summers; two grandchildren, Jessica Hayes and Madison Lambert; two great-grandchildren; and several nieces, nephews, cousins and friends.